Connecting Gmail to ReferralPulse

 We only read what you forward.
 ReferralPulse never has access to your inbox.
 Set up a filter that forwards only the emails matching the keywords below, and a copy stays in your inbox.

-If you ever want to stop, deleting the Gmail filter ends the forwarding immediately.
-There's no token to revoke and no app to uninstall on Google's side.
+If you ever want to stop, deleting the filter ends the forwarding immediately.

 Setting up forwarding in Gmail

-Where to find it: Sidebar (gear icon) → Settings → during onboarding, the Build Out Your Network step also has a Set up email auto-forwarding card that opens the same wizard.
+Where to find it: Top-right avatar menu → Settings → Integrations tab.
+During onboarding, the Build Out Your Network step also has a Set up email auto-forwarding card that opens the same wizard.
 Or go straight to Profile → Auto-forward setup at /dashboard/profile/auto-forward-setup.

 The wizard has tabs for Gmail, Outlook 365, and Apple Mail / iCloud.
 Pick Gmail.